Patrick-Yevych/discord-bot/README.md

 #### 2. Download the bot

 discord-bot is ment to be hosted on a client's computer/server.
 Therfore, you should download and run the bot off of your host computer.
-To do so, download the runnable jar file [discord-bot.jar](discord-bot.jar) from the repository.
-In the future and once more features are added to the bot, official releases will be downloadable from the release section of this repository.
+To do so, either download the latest stable release from the release section of the repository, or the latest build, [discord-bot.jar](discord-bot.jar) from the repository.

 #### 3. Create the cfg.txt file